cht-holly/ai-workshop/steps/step-03-project-setup.md

 - numpy (for numerical operations)

 Tasks:
-1. Create a main application file (app.py) inside the app/ folder with basic Dash setup
+1. Set up a Python virtual environment in the main directory (not inside app/)
-2. Create a requirements.txt file inside the app/ folder with the specified dependencies
+2. Create app/requirements.txt with the specified dependencies
-3. Set up any necessary subdirectories inside app/ for organization (components, utils, etc.)
-4. Ensure the basic Dash application can run successfully

-Focus on creating a clean foundation inside the app/ folder that's ready for dashboard development.
+3. Create app/app.py with a basic Dash setup that includes debug=True for auto-reload
+4. Provide instructions to activate the virtual environment and install dependencies
+5. Make sure the app runs and auto-reloads when files change

+The goal is to have a running Dash app that automatically refreshes when you make changes to the code.

 Documentation:
 Update the CHANGELOG.md file to track this step.
 Include:
-- What was accomplished (project structure setup)
+- Virtual environment and dependencies setup
-- Files created or modified (app.py, requirements.txt, etc.)
+- Basic running app created
-- Dependencies installed
+- Auto-reload functionality enabled
 - Next steps planned

-This helps maintain context and progress throughout the workshop.
 ```

 ## Expected Result

 You should have:
+- **Virtual environment**: Activated Python environment
-- **app/app.py**: Main Dash application file
+- **app/app.py**: Main Dash application file with debug=True
 - **app/requirements.txt**: With dash, plotly, pandas, numpy dependencies
-- **app/ subdirectories**: For components, utilities, etc.
-- **Working application**: Basic Dash app that can run
+- **Running application**: Basic Dash app at localhost:8050 with auto-reload

 ## Verification

 ✅ **Check your results:**
+- Is the virtual environment activated?
-- Is there an app/app.py file with basic Dash setup?
+- Is there an app/app.py file with basic Dash setup and debug=True?
 - Is there an app/requirements.txt with all required dependencies?
-- Are there subdirectories inside app/ for organizing code?
 - Can you run `pip install -r app/requirements.txt` successfully?
+- Does the app start and show "Hello World" at localhost:8050?
-- Does the basic Dash app start when you run `python app/app.py`?
+- Does the app auto-reload when you make changes to app/app.py?

 ## Implementation Steps

-1. **Create the app structure** as suggested by your AI agent (inside the app/ folder)
+1. **Set up virtual environment** as suggested by your AI agent
-2. **Install dependencies**: Run `pip install -r app/requirements.txt`
+2. **Activate the environment** and install dependencies with `pip install -r app/requirements.txt`
-3. **Test basic setup**: Run `python app/app.py` to ensure Dash starts correctly
+3. **Start the app**: Run `python app/app.py`
-4. **Verify**: Check that you can access the basic dashboard in your browser
+4. **Verify auto-reload**: Open localhost:8050, then modify app/app.py and save to see if it refreshes
+5. **Keep it running**: Leave the app running for the remaining steps

 ## Next Step